Modified Langevin noise formalism for multiple quantum emitters in dispersive electromagnetic environments out of equilibrium: Correlator matrices and surrogate environment

-The dynamic of $N$ quantum emitters coupled to $N$ medium-assisted bosonic modes characterized by the spectral density matrix $\mathcal{J}^{(M)}(\omega)$ and to $N$ scattering-assisted bosonic modes characterized by the spectral density matrix $\mathcal{J}^{(S)}(\omega)$ can, in principle, be computed numerically with a variety of methods \cite{schollwock_density-matrix_2011,medina_few-mode_2021}.
+The dynamics of $N$ quantum emitters coupled to $N$ medium-assisted bosonic modes characterized by the spectral density matrix $\mathcal{J}^{(M)}(\omega)$ and to $N$ scattering-assisted bosonic modes characterized by the spectral density matrix $\mathcal{J}^{(S)}(\omega)$ can, in principle, be computed numerically with a variety of methods \cite{schollwock_density-matrix_2011,medina_few-mode_2021}.
 However, this is often computationally demanding.
-Under specific conditions, analogous to the single quantum emitter \cite{miano_quantum_2025}, \cite{miano_spectral_2025} case, the actions of the $2N$ bosonic modes can be represented by $N$ bosonic modes characterized by an equivalent $N\times N$ spectral density matrix, in the same spirit of \cite{tamascelli_nonperturbative_2018,tamascelli_efficient_2019}.
+Under specific conditions, analogous to the single quantum emitter case \cite{miano_quantum_2025}, \cite{miano_spectral_2025}, the actions of the $2N$ bosonic modes can be represented by only $N$ bosonic modes characterized by an equivalent $N\times N$ spectral density matrix, in the same spirit as in \cite{tamascelli_nonperturbative_2018,tamascelli_efficient_2019}.